fikayo-sanni/ductape-docs/docs/getting-started/quickstart.md

 ```

 ## Step 3: Add an App
-Apps are integrations with third-party or internal services.
+Apps are collections of endpoints from a 3rd party provider or internal service.

 | Field         | Type           | Required | Default | Description                                 | Example           |
 |---------------|----------------|----------|---------|---------------------------------------------|-------------------|